emissary-ingress/emissary/reference/upgrading.md

-# Upgrading Ambassador
+# Upgrading Ambassador Edge Stack

-Since Ambassador's configuration is entirely stored in annotations or a `ConfigMap`, no special process is necessary to upgrade Ambassador.
+Since Ambassador Edge Stack's configuration is entirely stored in annotations or a `ConfigMap`, no special process is necessary to upgrade Ambassador Edge Stack.
 If you're using the YAML files supplied by Datawire, you'll be able to upgrade simply by repeating the following `kubectl apply` commands.

 First determine if Kubernetes has RBAC enabled: